soumyadg/soumyadg/README.md

 7. [Travel Advisor](https://github.com/soumyadg/traveladvisor)
    - Created a travel advisory system using OpenAI to recommend personalized travel plans to users, available at www.tripadviserai.com 🗺️✈️🌍

-### Personalized Reading Recommendations

-In this project, I developed a personalized reading recommendation system using Python, Flask, HTML, Collaborative Filtering, Data Preprocessing, and Feature Engineering techniques.
-The system leverages Azure, SQL, and OpenAI technologies to provide users with tailored book recommendations based on their preferences. 📚📖🔍

 Feel free to explore the project repositories for more details and code samples!